ibm-wm-transition/wmio-arispm-loader/README.md

-# Process Mining Accelerator
+# Process Mining Loader

-Process Mining Accelerator is a webMethods.io integration project that allows user to upload the data into ARIS process mining.
-It supports both single upload and batch upload based scenario.
+Process Mining Loader is a webMethods.io integration accelerator that allows user to upload the data into ARIS Process Mining.
+It supports both single upload and batch upload based scenarios.
 It creates table definition out of data and creates table, create data upload cycle, uploads data into ARIS and commit it.

 ## Pre-requisites
-* webMethods.io Integration Tenant
+* webMethods.io Integration tenant
-* ARIS Process Mining
+* ARIS Process Mining tenant

 ## Workflows and Flow Services
-* **Process Mining** - This work flow uploads data into ARIS.
+* **Process Mining** - This workflow uploads data into ARIS Process Mining.
 For initial upload it creates table definition out of first record of the data and creates table in ARIS.
-It supports batch upload, so user can send data into multiple btaches and finally commits data
+It supports batch upload, so user can send data into multiple batches and finally commits data.

 ## 1. Install workflow and flow services
 1. Download the latest release of workflow and flow services from Releases section.
-2. Login to Software AG cloud webmethods.io tenant .
+2. Login to Software AG Cloud webMethods.io tenant.
 3. Go to Projects and select/create project and click import.
 4. Choose **Process Mining.zip** and import it.

-## 2. Add New Account "ProcessMining" for ARIS Process Mining Connector.
+## 2. Add New Account "ProcessMining" for ARIS Process Mining connector.
 Following information is required
 1. ARIS Cloud URL.
 2. Project and Data set name.
 3. client id & client secret (Refer Administration > System Integration section of ARIS).